 Handling and Braking

-- "On the road, the Corvette combines astonishingly athletic handling with genuine long-distance comfort, a combination that few cars at any price can match.
-Road noise is reasonable, and highway pit stops should be infrequent given this near-supercar's 30-mpg potential." -- AutoTrader
+- "On the road, the Corvette combines astonishingly athletic handling with genuine long-distance comfort, which is a combination that few cars at any price can match." -- AutoTrader

 - "Naturally, the Z06 also provides suspension and braking upgrades that take the C7's already astounding dynamics to new heights." -- Edmunds